-- The justification related to the security objective "Additional Specific Security Functionality (AUG1.O.Add-Functions)" is as follows: - The security functional requirements "Cryptographic operation (FCS_COP.1)" and "Static attribute initialisation (FMT_MSA.3)" exactly require those functions to be implemented that are demanded by AUG1.O.Add-Functions.
+- 165 The justification related to the security objective "Additional Specific Security Functionality (AUG1.O.Add-Functions)" is as follows: - 166 The security functional requirement "Cryptographic operation (FCS_COP.1)" exactly requires those functions to be implemented that are demanded by AUG1.O.Add-Functions.
 Therefore, FCS_COP.1 is suitable to meet the security objective.